Macau independence

 Macau independence (澳門獨立; Independência de Macau) is a stance advocating for Macau's independence from the People's Republic of China.
-In 2016, the issue of Macau independence was raised as a result of the controversy over the revision of the Legislative Assembly of Macau election law, which is indirectly influenced by the Hong Kong Legislative Council oath-taking controversy.
-In 2017, different media outlets sensationalized the Macau independence issue, among them Global Times (affiliated with the Central Committee of the Chinese Communist Party) and Jornal San Wa Ou from Macau.
-These groups were criticized by various parties for it.
-Critics expressed concerns that raising such discussions could turn a non-existent and unpopular topic into reality, comparing it to the way Hong Kong independence was increasingly discussed after being brought up by former Hong Kong Chief Executive Leung Chun-ying, who was mocked as the "Father of Hong Kong Independence" for his role in spotlighting the issue.
-A commentary by Radio France Internationale suggested that the Macau independence topic was a narrative fabricated by authorities as a means to suppress opposition.
-Historically, Portugal attempted to force China to recognize Macau's independence during its weakened state following the Opium Wars, but successive Chinese governments have never relinquished sovereignty over Macau.
+The issue of Macau independence was raised in 2016 as a result of controversy about the revision of Legislative Assembly of Macau election law, which is indirectly influenced by the Hong Kong Legislative Council oath-taking controversy.
+Media outlets, including the Global Times (affiliated with the Central Committee of the Chinese Communist Party) and Macau's Jornal San Wa Ou sensationalized Macau independence the following year and were criticized.
+Critics expressed concerns that raising discussion could turn an obscure, unpopular topic into reality, comparing it to how Hong Kong independence was increasingly discussed after being brought up by former Hong Kong Chief Executive Leung Chun-ying (known as the "Father of Hong Kong Independence") for his role in spotlighting the issue.
+Commentary by Radio France Internationale suggested that Macau independence was a narrative fabricated by authorities to suppress opposition.
+Portugal had attempted to force China to recognize Macau's independence during its weakened state after the Opium Wars, but Chinese governments have never relinquished sovereignty over Macau.